shubinmoblieapp/Aperture-Gallery-Classic/README.md

 ===========================================================
 Important: Because of a corrupted keystore, I am unable to update the Google Play version of Aperture.
-To compensate for this, I am currently developing two new versions of Aperture, named Aperture Mini and Aperture 2 (Titles are a WIP) so as of now, *this project is officially abandoned.
+To compensate for this, I am currently developing two new versions of Aperture, named Aperture Mini and Aperture 2 (Titles are a WIP) so as of now, *this project is officially DISCONTINUED.
 Not by choice, but due to the circumstances that have happened.* Of course, the Source Code is still free to use, but please respect the GPLv3.